 5.Torta in faccia!
 A pie in the face!

 At Fede’s birthday, the whole family is celebrating.
-At the moment Fede blows the candle, that’s when Ale squashed the cake in the face to his brother, and then take a photo with the intention to share it online without the consent of the subject that gets mad.
+At the moment Fede blows the candle, that’s when Ale squashed the cake in the face of his brother, and then take a photo with the intention to share it online without the consent of the subject that gets mad.

 Parents’ and Educators’ Area